Office of Research & Creative Scholarship

-- Receipts for project expenditures seeking reimbursement must be turned in to the Office of Academic Affairs by June 15, 2014 to be honored.
+- Receipts for project expenditures seeking reimbursement during the FY2015 cycle must be turned in to the Office of Academic Affairs by June 15, 2015 to be honored.

 - Applicants must consult with their department chair and school dean to determine eligibility and appropriateness of their FAFG proposal idea to their research goals and the department, school, and institutional priorities